 The vector data type cannot be used in arrays.

-The Array data type is a composite data type and can be combined with primitive data types, such as Long, Double, Boolean, Keyword, Text, Date, and Geopoint, to construct complex data structures.
-For example, the combination of the Long data type and the Array data type is used to construct long arrays.
-A long array can contain multiple long integers.
-The Array data type is suitable for storing a collection of the same type of data.
+The Array data type is a modifier that can be combined with primitive data types, such as Long, Double, Boolean, Keyword, Text, Date, IP, and GeoPoint.
+For example, if you combine the Array type with the Long type, the result is a long integer array that can store multiple long integers.
+The Array data type is suitable for storing a series of values of the same type.

 Array formats